UK eyes traveler quarantine as virus toll passes 100,000

 “We will make sure we learn the lessons and reflect and prepare," he said.

-Vaccines Minister Nadhim Zahawi said there would be an announcement Tuesday on plans for tighter border measures.
+Johnson was meeting with senior officials Tuesday evening to consider tighter border measures.
 The BBC reported that U.K. citizens and residents arriving from most of southern Africa and South America, as well as Portugal, will have to self-isolate in a hotel for 10 days at their own expense.

 Quarantine hotels have been used to limit virus transmissions in countries including Australia, New Zealand, China, India and Singapore but the practice has not been widely adopted in Europe.